lschierer/RUT/packages/luke/20060120/an-attempt-to-get-divorce-cases-out-of-court.md

 ---

-title: An attempt to get divorce cases out of court
+title: "An attempt to get divorce cases out of court"
 date: 2006-01-20 17:38:44
 tags:
   -  morality-religion